If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Foot stress fractures are small cracks in the bones of the foot caused by repetitive stress or overuse, rather than a single traumatic event.
 Common symptoms include localized pain that worsens with activity, swelling, tenderness, and bruising.
 They often result from high-impact activities, sudden increases in exercise intensity, or improper footwear.
 Risk factors include osteoporosis, poor nutrition, improper training techniques, and repetitive athletic activity.
 Prevention can involve adjusting training routines, wearing supportive shoes, and shortening stride length to reduce impact on the bones.
 A podiatrist can diagnose stress fractures with imaging, formulate a treatment plan, prescribe orthotics, and offer guidance to safely return to activity.
 If you have symptoms of a foot stress fracture, it is suggested that you consult a podiatrist who can confirm the problem and offer appropriate treatment solutions.

 Activities where too much pressure is put on the feet can cause stress fractures.
-To learn more, contact Glenn Davison, DPM from Advanced Podiatry.
-Our doctor can provide the care you need to keep your pain free and on your feet.
+To learn more, contact the doctors from Advanced Podiatry.
+Our doctors can provide the care you need to keep your pain free and on your feet.

 Dealing with Stress Fractures of the Foot and Ankle